 I felt like the supporting characters, aside from the main characters, weren’t explored enough, however, this did not take away from the fact that it was a heartwarming book about self-discovery, young love, and making good choices.

-Another thing worth mentioning is that Release is definitely one for the younger teens out there, due to some inappropriate content.
+Another thing worth mentioning is that Release is definitely one for the older teens out there, due to some inappropriate content.